Gathering on a Circle with Limited Visibility by Anonymous Oblivious Robots: Model definition and preliminaries

 Furthermore, if $a$ and $b$ are distinct points of $C$, we define $cw(a,b)$ as the measure of the \emph{clockwise} angle $\angle acb$, where $c$ is the center of $C$.
 Note that the order of the two arguments matters, and so for instance $cw(a,b)+cw(b,a)=2\pi$.
 We also define $cw(a,a)=0$ for every $a$.

 \paragraph*{Rotational symmetry} Let $S$ be a finite multiset of points on a circle $C$.
 We say that $S$ is \emph{rotationally symmetric} if there is a non-identical rotation around the center of $C$ that leaves $S$ unchanged (also preserving multiplicities).
-If $S$ is not rotationally symmetric, it is said to be \emph{rotationally asymmetric}. \begin{proposition} Let $S$ be a finite set of points on a circle.
+It is easy to see that the angle of rotation must be $2\pi/k$ radians for some integer $k>1$.
+If $S$ is not rotationally symmetric, it is said to be \emph{rotationally asymmetric}.

+We now present a sufficient condition for a set of points to be rotationally asymmetric.
+This will be used repeatedly in \cref{sec:3}.

+\begin{proposition} Let $S$ be a finite set of points on a circle.
 If there are exactly two points of $S$ whose antipodal points are not in $S$, then $S$ is rotationally asymmetric. \end{proposition} \begin{proof} Let $p$ and $p'$ be two distinct points of $S$ whose antipodal points are not in $S$.
 Assume for the sake of contradiction that there is an integer $k>1$ such that $\rho(S)=S$, where $\rho$ is the rotation by $2\pi/k$ radians around the center of the circle.
-Note that two points $a$ and $b$ on the circle are antipodal of each other if and only if $\rho(a)$ and $\rho(b)$ are antipodal of each other.
+Note that two points $a$ and $b$ on the circle are antipodal to each other if and only if $\rho(a)$ and $\rho(b)$ are antipodal to each other.
 It follows that $\rho$ must map a point whose antipodal is not in $S$ into another point whose antipodal is not in $S$.
 Hence $\rho(p)=p'$ and $\rho(p')=p$, implying that $\rho\circ \rho$ is the identity map, and therefore $k=2$.
-But this means that $\rho$ maps every point to its antipodal, and so $p$ and $p'$ are antipodal of each other, which contradicts the fact that their antipodal points are not in $S$. \end{proof}
+But this means that $\rho$ maps every point to its antipodal, and so $p$ and $p'$ are antipodal to each other, which contradicts the fact that their antipodal points are not in $S$. \end{proof}

 \paragraph*{Angle sequences} Let $S$ be a multiset of $n$ points on a circle $C$, and let $p\in S$.
 Let $p_1$, $p_2$, \dots, $p_n$ be the points of $S$ taken in clockwise order starting from $p=p_1$ (coincident elements of $S$ are ordered arbitrarily).
 We define the \emph{angle sequence} of $p$ (with respect to $S$) as the $n$-tuple $(cw(p_1,p_2), cw(p_2,p_3), \dots, cw(p_n,p_1))$.
 The case where all the elements of $S$ are coincident is an exception, and in this case the angle sequence of the $i$th point of $S$, with $1\leq i\leq n$, is defined as the $n$-tuple $(0,0,\dots,0,0,2\pi,0,0,\dots,0,0)$, where the term $2\pi$ appears in the $i$th position.
 Note that, with this convention, the sum of the elements of any angle sequence is always $2\pi$.